ARDC-Secure-Platforms/ardc-serp-docs/_docs/03-rucop-tm.md

 visibility and control over how their data is being used by other approved researchers.

-Onboarding a project/registry is simple and straightforward.
-The project owner places a request to create a project.
-A consultant will then be in touch to discuss the requirements and create the project.

-Once a project is established and a dataset uploaded, a Data Custodian can allocate controlled access to this dataset, provide computing power and approved analytical tools to approved researchers, manage the controls of the environment including restricting access to the internet, restricting the importing of other data, authorise all removals of data and audit the usage of data and compute resources.

 <div id="key-features-benefits" />
 # 2. Key Features & Benefits